 GCAL was founded in 2001 in New York City.
 Since their share of certificates in the marketplace is negligible, there is no reliable data on their ability to grade stones according to universally accepted standards.

-CGL turned out to be not Ceylon Gem Laboratory, not Colorado Genetics Laboratory, and not even Chanthaburi Gemological Laboratory.
+CGL is not Ceylon Gem Laboratory, not Colorado Genetics Laboratory, and not even Chanthaburi Gemological Laboratory.
 It’s Central Gem Laboratory Co., Ltd., located in Japan.
 The lab is hardly known outside of Japan.
 They do offer an online certificate check.

 Gemological Science International is an innovative lab with offices in India, Africa, and the US.
 Unfortunately, the only innovation is their VirtualVault™ or, in simple terms, a one-time fee of $35 for the right to access a picture of your certificate online.

 Gem Studies Laboratory was established in 1985 in Sydney, Australia.
 Established in the 21st century, GSI uses proprietary software to speed up procedures and delivery time, from basic diamond grading services to testing using advanced instruments.
 The lab generates several types of grading reports printed with differing formats, details, and educational material.